-- 1. The causeway was officially inaugurated in.......
+- a. the importance of the Eastern region of the Kingdom of Saudi Arabia - b. why Bahrain is important to the Kingdom of Saudi Arabia - c. how the idea of building the bridge was born in 1954 - d. why King Saud visited Bahrain in 1954

+3. Who was the King of Saudi Arabia in 1965?

 - a.
-1968

-- b. the 19th century

-- c.
-1981

-- d.
-1986.

-- 2. Paragraph No. 2 is mainly talking about.......

-- a. the importance of the Eastern region of the Kingdom of Saudi Arabia

-- b. why Bahrain is important to the Kingdom of Saudi Arabia

-- c. how the idea of building the bridge was born in 1954

-- d. why King Saud visited Bahrain in 1954

-- 3. Who was the King of Saudi Arabia in 1965?

-- a.
 King Saud

 - b.
 King Khalid

 - c.
-King Faisal
+King Faisal (V)

 - d.
 King Fahad.

-- 4. The agreement to start construction on the maritime causeway was signed in.....
+4. The agreement to start construction on the maritime causeway was signed in.....

+Academ

 - a.
 1968

 - b.
 1883

 - c.
 1986

 - d.
-1981
+1981(√)

-- 5. The word "latter" in Paragraph No. 6 refers to............
+5. The word "latter" in Paragraph No. 6 refers to.....

-- a. the Custodian of the Two Holy Mosques

-- b.
-King Fahd bin Abdul Aziz of Saudi Arabia

-- c.
-Shaikh Isa bin Salman Al Khalifah

-- d.
-November 1986
+- a. the Custodian of the Two Holy Mosques - b.
+King Fahd bin Abdul Aziz of Saudi Arabia - c.
+Shaikh Isa bin Salman Al Khalifah $(\sqrt{)}$ - d.
+November 1986 nwar

-- 6. The four-lane road is......
+6. The four-lane road is.....

-- a.16 miles long and approximately 23 meters wide

-- b.
-25 km long and approximately 23 miles wide

-- c.
-16 miles long and approximately 25 km wide
+- a.16 miles long and approximately 23 meters wide ($\sqrt{}$) - b.
+25 km long and approximately 23 miles wide - c.
+16 miles long and approximately 25 km wide - d.

-- d.
 23 meters wide and 47,000 meters long

-Source: animalsmart.org/animals-and-the-environment/comparing-agriculture-of-the-past-with-today
+Source: animalsmart.org/animals-and-the-environment/comparing-agriculture-of-the-past-with-today Read the following passage, and then choose the best answer to each of the questions that follow and mark it on your answer sheet.

-- 1. If you ask your grandparents how they got their food, they might have a different answer than you think.
+1. If you ask your grandparents how they got their food, they might have a different answer than you think.
 Why is this?
-It's because agriculture has changed throughout history. - 2.
-In the past, farmers would have to do field work by hand or with horse drawn equipment.
+It's because agriculture has changed throughout history.

+2. In the past, farmers would have to do field work by hand or with horse drawn equipment.
 This work would take a long time to complete, which meant that farms were smaller because farmers could only work so much land.
-Horses were not very fast, and since they were animals, they would get tired and need rest to recover from their hard work. - 3.
-Farmers use technology to make advances in producing more food for a growing world.
+Horses were not very fast, and since they were animals, they would get tired and need rest to recover from their hard work.

+3. Farmers use technology to make advances in producing more food for a growing world.
 Through the use of technology, each farmer is able to feed 155 people today, compared to 1940, when one farmer could feed only 19 people.
 Farmers use technologies such as motorized equipment, modified housing for animals and biotechnology, which allow for improvement in agriculture.
 Better technology has allowed farmers to feed more people and requires fewer people to work on farms to feed their families.